tiago-volta/HackUDC-2025/security.md

 Disclosure Policy

-TherapIA follows a responsible disclosure policy:
+TerapIA follows a responsible disclosure policy:

 Upon receiving a report, our security team will assess the severity of the issue.